Talib8335/Talib8335/README.md

 ###
 ## About Me

-📚 currently pursuing my M.Tech at NITK.
+📚 currently pursuing my M.Tech at NITK.<br>
-🔬 doing research on dynamic task offloading in IoT-Fog-Cloud networks (fancy, right?).
+🔬 doing research on dynamic task offloading in IoT-Fog-Cloud networks (fancy, right?).<br>
+💻 Passionate about software development, cloud services, and DevOps. <br>
-🚀 experienced in stuff like Node.js, React, Express.js, MongoDB, AWS, and Docker.
-I focus on blending front and back-end tech, and i love performance optimization & scalable architectures.
+🚀Hands-on experience with trending technologies like Docker, Kubernetes, Node.js, React, Express.js, MongoDB, and AWS.
+I specialize in blending front and back-end tech while focusing on performance optimization and scalable architectures.<br>
-🎯 always down for building innovative projects that solve real-world problems.
+🎯 Always eager to learn, collaborate on innovative projects, and contribute to research that solves real-world problems.

 ## Technical skills